 Some of the tips to improve your sleep hygiene may seem obvious, while others not so much.
 For starters, aside from investing in a good-quality, comfortable mattress, don’t forget the linens and pillows.
 You need to feel comfortable with your whole sleep environment, and lumpy pillows or scratchy sheets won’t help.

 Next, limit your bedroom use.
 Unless you’re sleeping, preparing to sleep, or having sex, it’s best to stay out of your bedroom.
 Don’t work in the room or use it for watching TV or movies, and keep all electronics out, including your tablets and reading devices; a good old-fashioned paper book is what you need if you like to read before bed.
 Doing all of this means your body will recognize that the bedroom environment means it’s time to sleep.
-Scent can help with this, too: pick a particular smell that makes you feel calm (soothing Lavender Essential Oil is a popular one, as is Ylang Ylang, which is said to promote happy dreams) and diffuse it every night as you crawl into bed.
-Another great option is our Sleep Essential Oil Blend, made with Roman Chamomile, Vetiver, and more.
+Scent can help with this, too: pick a particular smell that makes you feel calm (soothing Lavender Essential Oil is a popular one,) and diffuse it every night as you crawl into bed.
+Another great option is our Sleep Essential Oil Blend, made with Roman Chamomile, Vetiver, and more, or Dusk, with notes of Lavender, Eucalyptus, and Ho Wood.

-Whether it’s taking a warm bath (perhaps with a few drops of Quiet Essential Oil Blend), doing gentle stretching exercises, puttering around the kitchen preparing the next day’s meals, or anything else, doing the same things at the same time every night can help prepare your body for sleep.
+Whether it’s taking a warm bath, doing gentle stretching exercises, puttering around the kitchen preparing the next day’s meals, or anything else, doing the same things at the same time every night can help prepare your body for sleep.
 The trick is to keep your actions and environment as calm as possible.

 Sleep issues can be frustrating, but sometimes it’s the simple tricks that work best.